-Lack of sleep may
+Lack of sleep (less than 8 hours) may:

 - " Limit your ability to learn, listen, concentrate and solve problems.
-You may even forget important information like names, numbers, your homework or a date with a special person in your life. - " Lack of sleep can contribute to acne and other skin problems. - " Lead to aggressive or inappropriate behavior such as yelling at your friends or being impatient with your teachers or family members. - " Contribute to illness, not using equipment safely or driving drowsy.
+You may even forget important information like names, numbers, your homework or a date with a special person in your life. - " Contribute to illness, not using equipment safely or driving drowsy.

-Graduation Requirements
+Graduation Requirements -